As you run, many different muscles work throughout the body, and running helps to strengthen and tone them.

 - Best post run stretches

-Located in the lower leg, the calves take on a lot of load during every step of the run.
+Located in the lower leg, the calves take on a lot of load during each stride of the run.
+They consist of two main muscles, namely the gastrocnemius and the soleus right underneath it.

 - Stop running on your toes and overtaxing the calves